Aubrey Pleasant: Los Angeles Rams

-Following the 2016 season, he was hired by the Los Angeles Rams as their cornerbacks coach, where he worked closely with defensive coordinator Wade Phillips in implementing the defensive scheme in LA.
-As cornerbacks coach for the Rams, 5 different cornerbacks have recorded at least 2 interceptions in a season, including Marcus Peters, Troy Hill and Darious Williams in 2018, where the Rams went on to participate in Super Bowl LIII.
+Following the 2016 season, he was hired by the Los Angeles Rams as their cornerbacks coach under new head coach Sean McVay, where he worked closely with defensive coordinator Wade Phillips in implementing the defensive scheme in L.A.
+As cornerbacks coach for the Rams, five different cornerbacks have recorded at least two interceptions in a season, including Marcus Peters, Troy Hill and Darious Williams in 2018, when the Rams went on to participate in Super Bowl LIII.

 Detroit Lions

 The Detroit Lions hired Pleasant as pass game coordinator/defensive backs coach on January 28, 2021.
-Pleasant was fired by the Lions on October 31, 2022.
+Following the team's 1-6 start to the 2022 season, Pleasant was fired by the Lions on October 31, 2022.

 Green Bay Packers

-After being fired by the Lions, Pleasant was hired by the Green Bay Packers as an offensive consultant, in order to give head coach Matt LaFleur defensive perspectives.
+After being fired by the Lions, on November 14, 2022, Pleasant was hired by the Green Bay Packers as an offensive consultant, in order to give head coach Matt LaFleur defensive perspectives.

 Los Angeles Rams (second stint)

-On February 16, 2023, Pleasant was hired by the Los Angeles Rams as defensive backs coach and passing game coordinator.
+On February 16, 2023, Pleasant was rehired by the Los Angeles Rams as defensive backs coach and passing game coordinator.
+Prior to the 2024 season, Pleasant retained the passing game coordinator position while taking on the additional title of assistant head coach.
+For a preseason game against the Los Angeles Chargers, Rams head coach Sean McVay turned over head coaching responsibilities to Pleasant.
+With McVay in the coach's booth and Pleasant on the field, the Rams defeated the Chargers 13-9.
+For the 2025 season, Pleasant retained his coaching responsibilities and again coached the Rams team in a preseason game against the Chargers, winning 23-22.